bvandercar-vt/glob-sort/README.md

 # glob-sort

-A flexible file globbing utility that sorts results by numeric prefixes and custom ordering keywords/rules.
-While it can be used for any file organization needs, it is particularly useful for ordering test specs (i.e. passing sorted spec files to Cypress configuration to control test execution order).
+A flexible file globbing utility that sorts results by numeric prefixes and custom ordering rules.
+Perfect for controlling test execution order in Cypress, Playwright, or any test framework.

-If no rules are matched, sorts alphabetically (normal file system order).

 ## Features

 - **Numeric prefix sorting**: Automatically sorts folders and files with numeric prefixes (e.g., `01-`, `02-`)
-- **Custom sort order**: Define your own ordering rules using strings or regex patterns
+- **Custom sort order**: Define ordering rules using strings or regex patterns
-- **Alphabetical fallback**: Falls back to alphabetical sorting when no other rules apply
+- **Alphabetical fallback**: Falls back to alphabetical sorting when no rules match
 - **Path-aware**: Sorts intelligently at each folder level in the path hierarchy
 - **TypeScript support**: Fully typed with TypeScript
+- **Zero dependencies**: Uses Node.js native `fs.promises.glob`

 ## Installation